jawaadshahid/smartcctv-invoicing/README.md

 ## TO-DO
  - FEATURE: add jobs page (see below for spec)
+ - FEATURE: inventry management, adds qty to products and subtracts from this when added to an invoice
  - FEATURE: limit autocomplete results to 10, use db take to reduce query size
  - FEATURE: should the search input be present if there's only 1 page of results?
- - FEATURE: can heroku send alerts when an error occurs with a snapshot of the console? if so, set it up, if not, create a custom solution to do this
+ - MAINTENANCE: can heroku send alerts when an error occurs with a snapshot of the console? if so, set it up, if not, create a custom solution to do this
  - FEATURE: homepage widgets:
     - map of customer locations
     - customer record count